Txbish/the-inner-circle/README.md

     npm install
     ```
 3.  **Set up your environment variables**
     Rename `.env.example` to `.env`.
 The most important variable is `DATABASE_URL`, which tells Prisma how to connect to your local PostgreSQL database.
 Update it with your credentials.
+You'll also need to set `MEMBER_SECRET_CODE` and `ADMIN_SECRET_CODE`.

 4.  **Set up the database with Prisma**
     Instead of running SQL manually, you'll use Prisma Migrate.
 This command reads your `prisma/schema.prisma` file and automatically creates the necessary tables in your database.